shivanshu41/sensenrespond/Readme.md

 Limit each IP to 100 requests per `window` (here, per 15 minutes).

 # Operational Notes
-- While registering the user you will receive the an OTP in your email id.
+- While registering the user you will receive an OTP in your email id.
 - Email setup is done through SendGrid.
 If you don't receive any email containg OTP.
 Please use the OTP printed in the console.
 (This is just for testing purposes)
 - My Sendgrid account is under review due to which emails might get queued.
 You can use your own sendgrid api key or you can ignore it.
 - Sample email templates from my other project is used.
 Please ignore the content of the emails